 If you remember our scenario, we need to keep track of our fleet of cars.
 The best way to do this is to make a brand new table which will hold all the data that relates to the cars.

-In this section we’ll create a custom table and populate it with the fields we’ll need to build our app.
+In this section we’ll create our own cars custom table and populate it with the fields we’ll need to build our app.

-- Scroll to the bottom of the grid, and click New Field.
+1. At the bottom of the grid, click New Field.

-- Give our field a name that makes sense.
+2. Give this field a name that makes sense.
 Call it "CarName" to keep track of its name.
 Keep the default field type to Text.
 The process of creating and adding a field is the same for all field types.

 3. Create another field called "LicensePlate" also of type Text.
 You will have two text fields:

 4. It’s a good idea to add an IsActive field to our table so we have the ability to mark an entry as inactive without deleting it.
 This field type is "YesNo", so title it IsActive and select the field type from the list.
 Then click Add field.

 5. Sometimes it’s helpful to keep track of when records are created and modified in a list, so add two "DateTime" field types to the table.

 Your table should have the following fields now:

 Here’s where things get interesting: we’re going to add two dropdown fields to our table.
 Remember how dropdown fields create relationships between two tables?

 The first dropdown field will create a relationship between the Cars table and a table that already exists in Method: the Contacts table.

 1. Create a New Field.